Legacy107/Useful-Tools/Autofill/README.md

 The program will automatically answer all the questions in the form like a "normal person".
 On the last page, you will be able to go back and change any answers or just click "Send" to confirm.

-**Note:** This program is only compatible with Chrome 80.
+**Note:** This program is only compatible with Chrome 80 and 64-bit computer.
 Please make sure you are using the right version of Chrome.

 Here are some screenshots:
 #### Page 1: